Pratibha-Priyadarshini/employee-task-tracker/README.md

 - **Responsive Design**: Mobile-friendly interface that works on all devices
 - **REST API**: Well-structured API endpoints with proper error handling
 - **Data Persistence**: SQLite database with proper relationships and foreign keys

+### Bonus Features (Multi-Tenant Architecture)
+- **User Authentication**: JWT-based authentication with httpOnly cookies
+- **Role-Based Access Control**: Admin and User roles with distinct permissions
+- **Multi-Tenant Support**: Each admin manages their own employees and tasks
+- **Admin Codes**: Unique codes for user registration under specific admins
+- **Scoped Data**: Admins see only their data; users see only their assigned tasks
+- **User Dashboard**: Personalized dashboard for regular users showing their task stats

 ## 🏗️ Architecture